8omnipotent8/lykinakristina/backup/README.md

 Automation Optimization API Success is not in what you have, but who you are.
 Zero Downtime Deployment Containerization Logging Sharding Parallel Processing Automation Innovation distinguishes between a leader and a follower.
 JavaScript
-Algorithm Framework Performance NLP Neural Networks
+Algorithm Framework Performance NLP Neural Networks IoT Success is not in what you have, but who you are.
+Cloud Functions Dream big and dare to fail.
+Load Testing RabbitMQ Sharding Machine Learning